ghamilouie/package-challenge/README.md

 A simple library for creating a package based on items weight and cost, the package total weight is less than or equal to the package limit and the total cost is as large as possible.

-In this library I used the [0/1 Knapsack Problem](https://en.wikipedia.org/wiki/Knapsack_problem) with a Dynamic Programming approach, for using Dynamic Programming weight of items must be integer, so I multiplied all weights by 100.
+In this library the [0/1 Knapsack Problem](https://en.wikipedia.org/wiki/Knapsack_problem) with a Dynamic Programming approach is used, as in Dynamic Programming weight of items must be integer, all weights is multiplied by 100.

 ## Technologies